History & Location

 In 1955, the College was chartered by the Board of Regents of the State University of New York.
 The College became a university in October 1992, and in 1994, the Board of Regents in New York approved BUC’s request to change into the Lebanese American University (LAU).
-In 2009, the University was granted institutional accreditation by the New England Association of Schools and Colleges (NEASC).
+LAU is accredited by the New England Commission of Higher Education, Inc. (NECHE) (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.).

 The Adnan Kassar School of Business is one of seven schools at LAU and is found on the two campuses, located in Beirut and Byblos.

 As one of the oldest autonomous American business schools in the Middle East, the Adnan Kassar School of Business is committed to excellent teaching, scholarly activities and professional service through a student-centered environment and diverse student population.

 LAU admitted the first batch of business students in Beirut.